dbindel/cs6241-s21/web/reading.md

 If you want to refresh your general numerical analysis chops and have fun doing it, I recommend the _Afternotes_ books by Pete Stewart.
 If you would like a more standard text that covers most of the background relevant to this class, you may like Heath's book (expanded for the "SIAM Classics" edition).
 I was involved in a book on many of the same topics, together with Jonathan Goodman at NYU.
-O'Leary's book on /Scientific Computing with Case Studies/ is probably the closest of the lot to the topics of this course, with particularly relevant case studies.
-And Higham's /Accuracy and Stability of Numerical Methods/ is a magesterial treatment of all manner of error analysis (highly recommended, but perhaps not as a starting point).
+O'Leary's book on _Scientific Computing with Case Studies_ is probably the closest of the lot to the topics of this course, with particularly relevant case studies.
+And Higham's _Accuracy and Stability of Numerical Methods_ is a magesterial treatment of all manner of error analysis (highly recommended, but perhaps not as a starting point).

 - [Afternotes on Numerical Analysis](https://epubs.siam.org/doi/book/10.1137/1.9781611971491) and [Afternotes Goes to Graduate School](https://epubs.siam.org/doi/book/10.1137/1.9781611971422), Stewart